Purpose of Seiha Conservatory / Courses and Instructors / Syllabus / Academys / Tōinkai

 (every other week)

 The students explore the Yamda-ryū repertoire through the Kadenshō, a collection of the Hagioka branch’s realisation of classical vocal works.
 Explanations of these works are provided as well as exposure to Yamada performance during class.
-Finally, the students learn one Yamada work, Aki no nanakusa to acquire an understanding of Yamada technique and vocal production, which deepens their understanding of Ikuta-ryū sōkyoku-jiuta practice
+Finally, the students learn one Yamada work, which deepens their understanding of Ikuta-ryū sōkyoku-jiuta practice

 Japanese literature Saitō Harumi Tue 13:00~